threepointone/react-modules/README.md

 }</Module>
 ```

 Use sparingly!
 This will probably break react's checksum algo, but that's the tradeoff you'll need for this behavior.

+NB: to prime the cache, import and call `hydrate()` right before you call `ReactDOM.render()`.

 ## plugin